Deducting vs. Capitalizing

 Rent and Maintenance

-You can deduct rent expenses so long as they are reasonable.
+You can deduct rent expenses as long as they are reasonable.
 An example of unreasonable rent is an amount that is different from the average rent payment (e.g. a discounted rate between relatives).
 Otherwise, any rent that comes from property used for your business is deductible.

 Any repairs or maintenance that are routine and do not add value to the property are also deductible expenses.
 This can include repainting, reconditioning, and any other repairs that do not involve replacements.
 Any replacements (e.g. flooring, plumbing, roofing) must be capitalized.